VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 ```
 We are gonna choose "0x080484f7" to do our work.

-We also need the "/bin/sh" characters in bytes of course in order to craft our string.
+We also need the "/bin/sh" characters in bytes of course in order to craft our the whole string.
 ROPgadget again to the rescue

 ```